bohoffi/ngx-localstorage/README.md

 ## Usage

-If you want to use the `ngxLocalStorage` directive you have to import it either in yopur module or component/directive.
+If you want to use the `ngxLocalStorage` directive you have to import it either in your module or component/directive.

 #### Import `LocalStorageDirective`